psas/procedure-book/02-LaunchTowerComputer.markdown

 1. Connect WiFi antenna cable to connector on lower right of bottom bulkhead.

+### Launch Control Preparation for LTC Bring Up

+1. Wait for notification of LTC poweron.
+1. Begin to ping the LTC on the wireless address.
+1. Start launch tower computer software:

+       > ./ltc.py

+1. Point your browser to `ltc.psas.lan` to use commander.
+1. Wait for launch-tower-comm to connect.
+1. If launch-tower-comm does not connect, you may need to start the phidgetswebservice (it is automatically executed on system boot).
+To do this, login as "root":
+  - Open ssh session on LTC.
+Login as "root". and execute:

+        # phidgetwebservice21 -v

 ### Power-On
 ![Side Bulkhead](diagrams/ltc/side_bulkhead.png)
 ![BeagleBoard](diagrams/ltc/beagleboard.png)

+1. Launch control prepares for LTC bring up.
+Notifies launch tower to proceed.
 1. Turn on the red LTC power switch on side bulkhead.
 (It should illuminate)
 1. Verify that the following indicators are illuminated:
   * LTC power switch